Black Isle Sea Kayaking Symposium

 Rockhopping – (advanced):

 Develop your close quarter sea kayaking skills in more challenging conditions.
-Develop surfing in rocky environments.
+Develop surfing skills in rocky environments.

 Sea kayaking in Doubles for the day: